Why Write? Notes About Writing and Love

 We don't know anything.

-Why write – the assumption is, or may be, that there is someone to help, someone to convert, someone you want to tell something, someone to convince… Which is fine if you feel compelled to do so.
-Good if what’s driving it is conscious.
+Why write – the assumption is, or may be, that there is someone to help, someone to convert, someone you want to tell something, someone to convince, some attention or approval to get, or to achieve something important...
+Which is fine if you feel compelled to do so.
+Good if what's driving it is conscious.
 In other words, the assumption is, or may be, that you are separate or special in some way.
-I’m just asking…

-In other words, don’t do it because you should, because of some future gain or fear of loss that is assumed, imagined.
-Or what someone might say.
+In other words, don't do it because you should, because of some future gain or fear of loss that is assumed, imagined, attached to.
+Or what someone might say (approval, disapproval).
 Do it rather from the feeling of connection, from peace.
+From play.
+For no reason at all.
+Why do birds sing?
+Who knows.
+Does it matter?
+Enjoy it, as it happens by itself, once it gets going.

 Do what you love, in the moment.
 Not impulsively, but from honesty to one's most real self.

-Even if that turns out to be a little lie, if you keep going, it will reveal itself.
+Even if that turns out to be a little lie, if you keep going, the lie can reveal itself.
+That's a big, good, real reason to write: Self discovery, revealing, revelation, dawning of truth.

 Maybe.
 Maybe not.
 (Does it matter?
 What at stake?
 What's your agenda?
 Why?)